andrewsayre/pysmartthings/README.md

 >>> device.device_type_id
 '23a143cf-bad9-4dc1-a56b-fd93ff01e9f9'
 ```
-The current status of the device is populated when `Device.status.update()` is called.
+The current status of the device is populated when `Device.status.refresh()` is called.
 The DeviceStatus class represents the current values of the capabilities and provides several normalized property accessors.
 ```
->>> device.status.update()
+>>> device.status.refresh()

 >>> device.status.attributes
 {'button': 'pressed', 'numberOfButtons': None, 'supportedButtonValues': None, 'indicatorStatus': 'when off', 'switch': 'on', 'checkInterval': 1920, 'healthStatus': None, 'DeviceWatch-DeviceStatus': None, 'level': 100}